 Definition of a Function

-A function is a specific type of relation where each input (or domain element) is associated with exactly one output (or range element).
-This means that no two ordered pairs can have the same first element with different second elements.
-Understanding this definition is crucial for determining whether a given relation qualifies as a function.
+A function is a relation where each input (or domain element) corresponds to exactly one output (or range element).
+This means no two ordered pairs can have the same first element with different second elements.
+Understanding this helps determine if a given set of ordered pairs is a function.

 Recommended video: